How To Sprout Flax Seeds Without Making a Gooey Mess

 Note: The type of water you use to mist and water your sprouts should be drinking quality, preferably filtered water.
 This gives your sprouts a clean and healthy start.
 Clean water limits impurities from the water source and prevents harmful bacterial growth.
 When misting your sprouts, mist just enough so they stay moist, but not so much to make them overly wet and soggy.

-1. Sprinkle seeds: Spread about 1 to 2 tablespoons of flaxseeds evenly onto a terracotta dish.
+- Sprinkle seeds: Spread about 2 to 3 tablespoons of flax seeds evenly onto a terracotta dish (depending on the size of your dish).
+The seeds should be spread in a thin layer.
 Give them a thorough misting of water.

 When to harvest flaxseed sprouts and harvesting tips